Steve Gray (musician): Early career

 Gray was born in Middlesbrough, England.
 At the age of 10, he began teaching himself to play the piano.
-He joined the Middlesbrough Junior Orchestra, at first playing the bassoon but later switching to the saxophone.
+He joined the Middlesbrough Municipal Jazz Orchestra, at first playing the bassoon but later switching to the saxophone.
 The orchestra was directed by Ron Aspery, who would go on to create the fusion group Back Door.
+He moved to London in 1962 and began performing as a pianist in various groups, initially with the Phil Seamen Quintet, and then with various bands led by Harry Bence, Eric Delaney, Mike Cotton and Johnny Howard.
+In the early 1960s playing in such bands was a recognized training path for becoming a session musician.